Capital Calls: Oaktree puts Inter Milan into financial extra time

 -----------------------------------------------

 HOSPITAL PASS.
 Inter Milan’s on-pitch success has apparently not yet done much for its value.
-The Italian soccer team, who recently became domestic champions for the first time in 11 years, is close to securing a 275 million euro investment from Oaktree Capital read more , which will provide a loan to the holding company through which Chinese electronics retailer Suning controls the club, in return for a 31% equity stake from current shareholder LionRock Capital.
+The Italian soccer team, who recently became domestic champions for the first time in 11 years, is close to securing a 275 million euro investment from Oaktree Capital, which will provide a loan to the holding company through which Chinese electronics retailer Suning controls the club, in return for a 31% equity stake from current shareholder LionRock Capital.

 That could value the club’s equity at around 887 million euros, a substantial drop from the over 1 billion euro valuation that majority owner Suning sought in negotiations with private equity firm BC Partners earlier this year.
 However, a mooted bumper league TV deal has gone nowhere.
 And empty stadia – matchdays accounted for a fifth of Inter’s revenue last year, according to Deloitte – combined with high salaries for players like Belgium’s Romelu Lukaku still weigh on the bottom line.
 Having a new deep-pocketed backer may at least help the Nerazzurri avoid nasty incoming tackles.
 (By Christopher Thompson)